Craig Wilson (water polo): International

-Olympic accomplishments
+1984-1992 Olympics

 Wilson's greatest accomplishments came in the Olympics.
-He was a member of three teams and ultimately won two silver medals.
+He was a member of three teams and won two silver medals.

 I realized that I was behind the world's best goalkeeper, undeniably, in everyone's mind.
 You know where you stand.
 That part is very clear.

 — — Christopher Duplanty on attempting to supplant Wilson as starting goalkeeper.

-His first appearance was in the 1984 Summer Olympics, where the United States ultimately placed second to Yugoslavia despite not losing a match the entire Games.
+His first appearance was in the 1984 Summer Olympics, under Head Olympic Coach Monte Nitzkowski where the United States placed second to Yugoslavia despite not losing a match the entire Games.
 After advancing from group play, the final round featured the United States playing Yugoslavia in the last match.
 The teams played to a 5–5 draw, giving each team 5 wins and 1 draw; however, with a superior goal differential, Yugoslavia emerged victorious.

-In the 1988 Summer Olympics, Yugoslavia was drawn into the same preliminary group as the United States, with the US claiming a 7–6 victory.
+In the 1988 Summer Olympics, under Head Olympic Coach Bill Barnett, Yugoslavia was drawn into the same preliminary group as the United States, with the US claiming a 7–6 victory.
 Both teams advanced from group play and, in a change from the previous Games, faced off in a championship match.
-The United States came second best, again, on the wrong side of a 9-7 scoreline.
-After the renewed heartbreak, Wilson claimed he wouldn't appear in another Olympics and would be retiring.
+The United States came second best, again, on the wrong side of a 9-7 score.
+After the heartbreaking loss, Wilson claimed he wouldn't appear in another Olympics and would be retiring.

 Despite not missing a beat, Wilson turned course and decided to appear in the 1992 Summer Olympics.
 At this stage, he was the oldest men's water polo player at the Games.
 Despite the United States' past successes, the team failed to medal in 1992 and would mark the last Olympics Wilson would participate in.

 Outlet pass

 Before Craig came along, no goalie could really throw it over halfway down the pool.
 He revolutionized his position.

 — — Monte Nitzkowski on Wilson's addition to the game.

 Wilson is credited with the introduction of the "outlet pass" to water polo.
-A former Little League pitcher, Wilson was able to move the ball from defense to offense quickly with a long pass to the offensive players from his position in goal.
+A former Little League pitcher, he was able to move the ball from defense to offense quickly with a long pass to the offensive players from his position in goal.
 Richard Corso, the former US National Team Goalkeepers Coach who assisted Wilson, noted that "We really changed the game in 1980 and '84.
 Craig's technique as a passer has been copied by everyone.
 Goalies were looking to get the pass out to start the fast break."

-Post-playing career
+Professional career

-After the 1992 Olympics, Wilson joined the private sector and worked in medical device and pharmaceutical sales and for Fortune 500 companies including Bristol-Myers Squibb and AmerisourceBergen.
+After the 1992 Olympics, Wilson joined the private sector and worked in medical device and pharmaceutical sales and for Fortune 500 companies.
+From 1994-98 he worked for Cardinal Health, switching from 1998-99 to sales of orthopaedic devices with Sulzer Orthopaedics.
+Through 2004, he served with Bristol-Myers Squibb, then worked two years in accounts for Oncology Therapeutics Network.
+Through 2010, he served with McKesson, later serving as a Director of Technology for Amerisource Bergen.

 He stayed close to the sport and released Guide to Waterpolo goalkeeping, a short book about techniques for the goalkeeping position.